ravikumarrajasimhan/funretro/CONTRIBUTING.md

 Fun retro is an open-source tool focused on simplicity and easy of use.
 We want to make the best retrospective tool for distributed teams.
 We strive for usability, clean code, simplicity and awesome user experience.
 Remember to keep that in mind while contributing to the project.

+## Hosting

+Fun retro is hosted at Github Pages.
+That means is a pure client-side application.
+Because of that we are not using any server side code on production.
+Be aware of that while contributing to the code.

 ## Github issues

 We are currently using 5 kinds of labels: